Tomas Milian: Career

 After starting a career in the United States, Milian went to Italy in 1958 to take part in a theatre festival in Spoleto.
+In Italy, he was discovered by director Mauro Bolognini and appeared in supporting roles in several drama films during the late 1950s and early 1960s.

 He eventually decided to relocate to Italy, where he lived for over 25 years, becoming a very successful performer.
 His first film part in Italy was in the 1959 picture La notte brava.
 Although his voice was usually dubbed due to his accent, Milián performed his lines in Italian (or in English, depending on the film).
 He initially starred in arthouse movies and worked with directors such as Mauro Bolognini and Luchino Visconti.

 After five years of making what he deemed "intellectual" movies, Milián was unhappy with his contract with producer Franco Cristaldi and thought of going back to the United States.
 Needing money to start over, he took the opportunity to star as a bandit in a Spaghetti Western called The Bounty Killer.
 The film boosted his career, and ultimately resulted in his staying in Italy.
 He became a star of the Spaghetti Western genre, where he often played Mexican bandits or revolutionaries, roles in which he spoke in his real voice.
 He starred in The Ugly Ones (1966), The Big Gundown (1966), Django Kill...
 If You Live, Shoot!
 (1967), Face to Face (1967), Run, Man, Run (1968), Death Sentence (1968), Tepepa (1969), Compañeros (1970), Sonny and Jed (1972), Life Is Tough, Eh Providence?
 (1972) and Four of the Apocalypse (1975).